MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 - Managed or un-managed computers?

-  - <strong>Allow automatic updates from the Internet for...</strong>Consumers and small businesses without an IT department.
+  - <strong>Allow automatic updates from the internet for...</strong>Consumers and small businesses without an IT department.

   - <strong>Deploy from an on-premises location when...</strong>You want to control when updates are pushed out to your organization's computers.